mahendranandi/Optimization-Algorithm/README.md

 **
-For the discussion on comparison among the advanced optimization techniques to solve a real world case, please visit [here](https://github.com/mahendranandi/Optimization-Algorithm/tree/main/Playing_With_Optimizers_in_DL).
+For the discussion on comparison among the advanced optimization techniques to solve a real world case, please visit [here](https://github.com/mahendranandi/Optimization-Algorithm/tree/main/Playing_With_Optimizers_in_DL) inside this repository.

 Feel free to contact me in mahendranandi.0608@gmail.com